kermitt2/biblio-glutton/Readme.md

 The bibliographical matching service uses a combination of high performance embedded databases (LMDB), for fast look-up and cache, and Elasticsearch for blocking via text-based search.
 As Elasticsearch is much slower than embedded databases, it is used only when absolutely required.

 The databases and elasticsearch index must first be built from the resource files.
-The full service needs around 300 GB of space for building these index and it is highly recommended to use SSD for best performance.
+The full service needs around 300 GB of space for building these index and it is necessary to use SSD for best performance.

 ### Build the embedded LMDB databases